 This app is extremely popular with teens (Generation Z) who feel very comfortable broadcasting themselves and consume video intensely.
 When I walk on the streets of my hometown, I see young people all around just casually recording themselves.
 Recording a video in 2020 will be like taking a selfie in 2010.
 Consumption will also skyrocket - watching your friend’s funny vid might be more entertaining than watching your favorite show on Netflix.

-The technical challenge: The ascent of user generated content means that an unbelievable amount of video will need to be uploaded, transcoded and stored.
+The ascent of user generated content means that an unbelievable amount of video will need to be uploaded, transcoded and stored.
 So far, high-res hasn’t been TikTok’s focus, and their video quality is average at best.
 As competition grows, and you can bet on seeing 4K, HDR and maybe even AR/VR in the near future.
 Now imagine what kind of infrastructure you’ll need to sustain more than 500M active users at those bit-rates.

 If every TikTok user creates just one 10-second video, they will generate 1.3M hours of video that needs to be ingested!
 For comparison, Netflix needs to process less than 100K hours of video per year!